Chihuahua: Breed Traits and Care

 How Much Exercise Does a Chihuahua Need?

 The Chihuahua is very active for a toy breed, but does not require a large amount of exercise.
 They do well as an apartment dog and would be content napping all day.
-If your family is rowdy or enjoys the outdoors, a Chihuahua may not be the right breed for you.
+If your family is rowdy or enjoys the outdoors, this breed may not be right for you.

 What Are the Characteristics of a Chihuahua?